 Reducing the number of messages transmitted over the air per user frees airtime and may increase the number of users that may simultaneously enter an ESS.
 Concurrency in the exchange of higher layer protocol messages while setting up the 802.11 MAC link is considered is worth exploring.

-[ReqYY] All devices are required to support during the link set-up phase concurreny in the exchange of (selected) information usually contained in higher layer protocol messages.
+[Req2.1.1.1] Submissions are required to demonstrate during the link setp-up phase support for concurreny in the exchange of (selected) information usually contained in higher layer protocol messages.

 Reuse of existing security scheme

-[ReqYY] All devices are required to support means reducing the time spent in the Fast Initial Secure Authentication Phase employing Robust Security Network Association (RSNA).
+[Req2.1.2.1] Submissions are required to support Secure Authentication Phase employing Robust Security Network Association (RSNA) or supply.

+[Req2.1.2.2] Submissions are required to show compelling evidence that any additional alternate security schemes used during the FILS are at least as secure as RSNA.

 Performance requirements [How well the requirements should perform]

 Per PAR, the TGai amendment shall enable devices to effectively work in an environment where mobile devices are constantly entering and leaving the coverage area of an existing extended service set (ESS) and thereby have to do an initial link set-up to establish wireless local area network connectivity.